-- Intravenous fluids to restore water to your tissues
+- Intravenous fluids to restore water to your body

-- Potassium, sodium or phosphate supplements to help your cells function correctly
+- Potassium, sodium or phosphate supplements to help your cells work correctly

-- Insulin to help your tissues absorb the glucose in your blood
+- Insulin to help your body absorb the glucose in your blood

 Low blood sugar

-If your blood sugar level is too low, you may be given a glucagon injection, which will cause your blood sugar level to quickly rise.
-Intravenous dextrose may also be given to raise blood glucose levels.
+If your blood sugar level is too low, you may be given a shot of glucagon.
+This will cause your blood sugar level to quickly rise.
+Intravenous dextrose also may be given to raise blood glucose levels.

 Preparing for your appointment

 A diabetic coma is a medical emergency that you won't have time to prepare for.
-If you feel the symptoms of extreme high or low blood sugar, call 911 or your local emergency number to make sure help is on the way before you pass out.
+If you feel symptoms of extremely high or low blood sugar, call 911 or your local emergency number to make sure help is on the way before you pass out.

-If you're with someone with diabetes who has passed out or is acting strange, possibly as if he or she has had too much alcohol, call for immediate medical help.
+If you're with someone with diabetes who has passed out or is acting strange, possibly as if they have had too much alcohol, call for immediate medical help.